ShakibAhmed1230/AI-based-Phishing-link-detection/README.md

    * Phishing` or Legitimate`
    * Shows probability

-4. Log saved in Excel DB with timestamp and result.
+4. Log saved in DB with timestamp and result.